top of page

 For many decades Samick has been the largest OEM producer of electric guitars in the world.
 In 1982, Samick opened a branch office in Germany and a full subsidiary in the United States.
 In 1992, Samick built a factory in Indonesia which produces the majority of instruments built by Samick today.

-During the 1970s and 1980s, Samick produced guitars under the "Samick" and "Hondo" brands (the latter a joint-venture) and was the major producer of Epiphones from 1984 until 1996.
+During the 1970s and 1980s, Samick produced guitars under the "Hondo" brand (as a joint-venture) and was the major producer of Epiphones from 1984 until 1996.
 Hondo guitars were made until 1990.

-Samick had a prior association with Matsumoku in the early 1980s when Matsumoku built some Samick and Hondo guitars for Samick.
 Samick acquired the Vantage license from Matsumoku just before its closure in 1987 and continued to build Vantage guitars for U.S. distributor Music Technology Inc. before taking over the brand fully in 1990.
-Samick continued to make Matsumoku's Westone guitars until 1991 and Vantage guitars until 1998.
+Samick continued to build Westone-branded guitars until 1991 and Vantage guitars until 1998.

 When Gibson Guitars bought Kramer Guitars out of bankruptcy in 1997, Gibson resurrected the brand and sold Kramer guitars via U.S on-line shop MusicYo from 1998 until 2009.
 These guitars were made by Samick in Korea, which already had a long-standing relationship with Gibson through the production of Gibson's Epiphone brand.
 Epiphone, in turn, oversaw the production of the Gibson Kramers.
-One model, the Baretta FR404SNL, was produced in left hand and came with a Kramer-branded licensed Floyd Rose style tremolo which I still have not identified.
+This left-handed Samick-made Kramer Baretta FR404SNL, came with a Kramer-branded licensed Floyd Rose style tremolo which appears to be a Floyd Rose II clone and is identical to the Jackson JT500.

 Cort

 Cort is one of the largest guitar manufacturers in the world, with headquarters in Korea.
-Cort began manufacturing guitars in 1973, eventually producing guitars for many brands at different times including Hohner, Kramer, ESP, Ibanez, G&L, Schecter, Yamaha, Epiphone Squier, and B.C Rich.
-In 1984 Cort exclusively built Steinberger guitars.
+Cort began manufacturing guitars in 1973, eventually producing guitars for many brands at different times including Hohner, Kramer, ESP, Ibanez, G&L, Schecter, Yamaha, Epiphone Squier, Steinberger, and B.C Rich.
+They also used Jin Ah hardware.

 KKT-1 (Bendmaster FT)

-As with Matsumoku, Samick used the "Bendmaster FT" tremolo during the 1980s for some guitars.
+As with Matsumoku, Samick used the "Bendmaster FT" tremolo during the 1980s for some brands they built guitars for.
 In the Samick naming convention, it was designated "KKT-1."

-Samick produced the 1986-1989 Epiphone S-Series Superstrats and Flying V with this tremolo, stamped as "Bennder."
-There was a lefty model: the Epiphone S-600L.
+• Epiphone: Samick produced the 1986-1989 Epiphone S-Series Superstrats and Flying V with this tremolo, stamped as "Bennder."
+There was a lefty model: the Epiphone S-600L

 KKT-2